danog/MadelineProtoDocs/docs/docs/FAQ.md

 See the [danog/loop](https://daniil.it/loop) documentation for more info.

+## Do I need cron to run MadelineProto?

+No, you don't.

+To keep your MadelineProto bot online forever:

+- If running via web, do nothing: MadelineProto will self-restart automatically.
+- If running via CLI, use [docker &raquo;](https://docs.madelineproto.xyz/docs/DOCKER.html).

 ## How do I use a database in MadelineProto?

 First of all, **never use PDO**.